OperationFman/portfolio/README.md

 In the future, it is intended to implement a more efficient content updating process utilizing a headless CMS solution such as [Strapi](https://strapi.io/).
-Currently, updates to tutorial content are made directly within [Notion Pages](https://www.notion.so/) and modifications to other page elements are performed by updating the .ts files within the repository's `~/src/datasources directory`.
+Currently, updates to guide content are made directly within [Notion Pages](https://www.notion.so/) and modifications to other page elements are performed by updating the .ts files within the repository's `~/src/datasources directory`.
 Hence, the subsequent instructions assume that